tanujveera/ReactJS-Learning/Day7/Readme.md

 createBrowserRouter([]) is used to create and specify the routes.

+## RouterProvider

+This RouterProvider will provide the component to render.

 ```js
 const root = ReactDOM.createRoot(document.getElementById("root"));
 root.render(<RouterProvider router={appRouter}/>);
 ```

-This RouterProvider will provide the component to render.

 When we provide any route which isn't declared in createBrowserRouter(), then it throws a React error page

 ![alt text](image.png)

+## useRouterError Hook

 We can create our own custom error page.